Independence Day Speeches Over the Years

 India, that is Bharat, is unique in more ways than anyone can ever comprehend.
 Everything here is full to the brim.
-You need a lot of courage, patience and passion to survive in a country that overwhelms every second and where no two life experiences are the same.
+You need a lot of courage, patience, and passion to survive in a country that overwhelms you every second and where no two life experiences are the same.
 After years of struggle and countless lives lost, India became independent in 1947, though it took us much longer to become self-dependent in things as basic as food production.

 India is not for the fainthearted, nor is it for the naysayers.
-Quitting here is the easiest option, and you are at various such crossroads throughout the day.
+Quitting here is the easiest option, and you are at various crossroads throughout the day.
 The future belongs to the unifiers, people who will find solutions to real-world problems and people who can rise above religion, caste and regionalism.

 Shri Jawaharlal Nehru (1947 - 1963)